Sanfedismo: Campaign

 By the end of April, the Sanfedisti had subdued the entirety of Calabria, Basilicata and most of Apulia, and by June had begun a land siege of the city of Naples.
 In the siege, the Sanfedismo irregulars were supported by the British Royal Navy under the command of Admiral Horatio Nelson, for which Ferdinand gave Nelson the title of Duke of Bronte, which Nelson affixed to his signature for the rest of his life.
 The Parthenopean Republic collapsed on June 19, 1799.

 Most of the Sanfedisti victories occurred in rugged terrain, which was "well-suited" to the irregular style of warfare employed by Ruffo.

-Similar to other anti-French uprisings in Italy, the Sanfedisti were not, as a rule, amiable towards Freemasons and Jews, who were perceived as supporters of the Enlightenment ideology.
+Similar to other anti-French uprisings in Italy, the Sanfedisti were not, as a rule, amiable towards Radicals, Freemasons and Jews, who were perceived as supporters of the Enlightenment ideology.
 Furthermore, Bishop Giovanni Andrea Serrao, the Jansenist leader in southern Italy and despite being a supporter of the Parthenopaean Republic, was summarily executed on February 24, 1799, by the Republican soldiers of the Potenza garrison, as Ruffo's forces were drawing near to the city.